-In FY 2021, the Agency bolstered its Disability Program by conducting training on Schedule A Hiring Authority.
+Moreover, the Agency continued to bolster its Disability Program by posting personal assistance service procedures on its public website and conducted training on Schedule A Hiring Authority.
 In particular, the Disability Program Manager (DPM) met with management and hiring officials to explain the benefits of utilizing Schedule A. This occurred in several contexts, including supervisory training programs for new and experienced supervisors, respectively.
-The FTC increased its focus on educating more FTC officials on the federal government's goals of agencies achieving two percent of their workforces comprised of individuals with targeted disabilities, and twelve percent with disabilities.
-In addition, the DPM assisted with the vaccination exception policy that evolved due to the COVID-19 pandemic.
+The FTC also utilized authorities such as Veterans' Recruitment Appointments (VRA), Appointment of 30% or More Disabled Veterans, and Veterans Employment Opportunities Appointments (VEOA) for hiring veterans with disabilities as ways to address critical hiring needs while continuing to ensure that it is recruiting and retaining a diverse group of candidates.
+In addition, the FTC established regulatory workforce goals for people with disabilities and people with targeted disabilities.

-The Office of EEOWI presented programs for employees, supervisors, and managers during FY 2021 in a virtual setting.
+The Office of EEOWI continued to present programs for employees, supervisors, and managers during FY 2022, in a virtual setting.
 During these training sessions, the Office of EEOWI communicated to staff their rights and responsibilities pursuant to the federal civil rights laws and the FTC's internal policies that implement these laws.
 On some occasions, a member of the Office of EEOWI presented this material as a member of a broader training panel, composed of other officials from the FTC.